All Episodes

 I hope that's not the approach.

-The New York Times coming to the defense of Republican incumbents, defeated in primaries, like the brave and courageous Lisa Murkowski, who is now going to run a right-in campaign, and she's going to lose big time.
+The New York Times coming to the defense of Republican incumbents defeated in primaries like the brave and courageous Lisa Murkowski, who is now going to run a write-in campaign.

 Just can't give it up, proving that what all this is about is personal power and access to it.

-But I love the fact the New York Times coming to the defense of Republican incumbents who are losing in the primaries.
+But I love the fact that the New York Times coming to the defense of Republican incumbents who are losing in the primaries.

-We're talking here about seven or eight seats where the Republican nominee is a Reagan conservative.
+And one case at a convention in Utah, we're talking here about seven or eight seats where the Republican nominee is a Reagan conservative.

-Well, let's be honest, that's what we're talking about here.
+That's what we're talking about here.

 When you strip it all away, what the party should be about.

-Reagan conservatism and the Washington crowds going nuts, and the Washington crowd includes Republicans.
+Reagan conservatism and the Washington crowd's going nuts.

-They still run the Senate, and they still will, even if we pick up these seven to eight seats.
+They still run the Senate and they still will, even if we pick up these seven to eight seats.

 They're still going to own the federal government.